bjodah/cinterpol/README.rst

 cinterpol
 =============

-cinterpol is a small python package for optimized interpolation of data series for which each time point has up to N-th order derivative.
+cinterpol is a small python extension for optimized interpolation of data series for which each time point has up to N-th order derivative.

-It provides a faster (c:a 1000 X speed-up) version (and less general) of scipy.interpolate.PiecewisePolynomial
+It provides a c:a 3 orders of magnitude faster (albeit less general) version of scipy.interpolate.PiecewisePolynomial

-See examples/perf.py for a quick head-on benchmark between those two (beware of runtime of about ~1 min).
+See examples/perf.py for a quick head-on benchmark between those two (expect a runtime on the order of one minute).
+The performance is achieved through the use of plain C (with some equations generated through Sympy) and Cython.

 Installation
 ============